- Overview

 Accommodations at Kabini River Lodge (B,L,D)

-The word Nilgiris (once spelled Nilagiris or Neilgherries) is derived from two Sanskrit words: “nilam” meaning blue and “giri” meaning a hill.
+After some morning birding, we head to Ooty, in the Nilgiris.
+The word Nilgiris (once spelled Nilagiris or Neilgherries) is derived from two Sanskrit words: "nilam" meaning blue and "giri" meaning a hill.
 Thus, the literal meaning is, "Blue Hills."
 The origin of the name is apparent to anybody who has viewed the hills from a distance, rising majestically and enveloped in a peculiar blue haze that usually shrouds them.
 The almost 1000-square-mile Nilgiris District forms an integral part of the Western Ghats.

 The whole area enjoys a subtropical temperate climate with moderate temperatures (cool in the mornings and pleasant in the day).
 The natural vegetation of the valley is typically a dense rather low forest with much undergrowth and many epiphytes and mosses.
-Both tropical and temperate flora occur here, vegetation being mostly tropical in character at lower elevations and temperate at higher elevations.
+Both tropical and temperate flora occur, vegetation being mostly tropical in character at lower elevations and temperate at higher elevations.

 We bird in a lovely location with views of the Western Ghats.
 The easiest way over to Ooty is through a park and only 4-wheel drive local jeeps are allowed to take us, so our patient bus driver goes the long way around with luggage and we get a fun ride up and over the mountains.
-Ooty feels a bit like Jackson Hole, Wyoming, with a setting unrivalled that tourists and residents enjoy.
+Ooty feels a bit like Jackson Hole, Wyoming, with a setting unrivalled which tourists and residents enjoy.

 Accommodations at Sinclairs Retreat Ooty (B,L,D)